-Coluracetam: Review of the Benefits, Research, Dosage, and Side Effects
+Coluracetam: Review of the Benefits, Dosage, & Side Effects

 What is Coluracetam: Known also as MKC-231, Coluracetam is a nootropic smart drug from the racetam family.

 Although it has the same pyridione skeleton structure, it seems to have somewhat different effects than what are seen with its predecessors.
 Of all the drugs from the racetam family, it’s the most complex and highly modified type.

 Whereas the majority of racetams have been synthesized for the purpose of enhancing learning and memory, Coluracetam was originally created in the Japanese Mitsubishi Tanabe Pharma Corporation for Alzheimer’s disease.

 Coluracetam (2-(2-oxopyrrolidin-1-yl)-N-(2, 3-dimethyl-5, 6, 7, 8-tetrahydrofuro2, 3-b quinolin-4-yl)acetoamide) is purely synthetic and doesn’t occur naturally in any food sources or plants.

 The effects of Coluracetam are somewhat different from the previously introduced racetam smart drugs.

 The main function of Coluracetam appears to be cholinergic, as it increases the high affinity choline uptake (HACU), which increases the production of the neurotransmitter acetylcholine in the brain (increased levels being linked to improvements in memory, attention, learning, and reasoning).

 This is likely the reason why Coluracetam was originally designed and researched for Alzheimer’s disease, as the choline uptake into the neurons is known to be suppressed in people who have the disease.

 Coluracetam also has a neuroprotective effect, as it is able to prevent over-excitation of the neurons when triggered by excess glutamate or calcium influx.